dominiczedler/Snips-Squeezebox/README.md

 - full multi-room support :house:
 - context-awareness: it detects what room you're in :speech_balloon:
-- listen radio and podcasts :radio:
+- listen to radio and podcasts :radio:
 - synchronize multiple players
 - bluetooth speakers and headphones support :headphones: